itsrajan/pomodoro/README.md

 # Pomodoro

 A fully functioning Pomodoro Clock with adjustable inputs.
-It's functional but the design isn't the best haha
+It's functional but the design isn't the best.